Sunscreens: Protect Your Skin

 What does the sun protection factor (SPF) mean?

-The sun protection factor (SPF) on a sunscreen label is a measure of how well the
+protection factor (SPF) on a sunscreen label is a measure of how well the sunscreen

-Higher SPF numbers mean greater protection from UVB rays.
+Higher SPF numbers mean greater protection from UV rays.
 But no sunscreen can block

 How to select a sunscreen

-A sunscreen protects from sunburn and minimizes suntan by absorbing or reflecting
+A sunscreen protects from sunburn and reduces suntan by absorbing or reflecting UV

-UV rays.
+rays.
 Selecting a good sunscreen is important in protecting the skin.
-Choose a
+Choose a sunscreen

 Broad-spectrum protection.
 This protects against both UVA and UVB rays.